 Invincible Mind by Arati Katre

-Arati Katre happens to be a friend’s friend and this is how I got to read this privately circulated book.
+Arati Katre happens to be a friend’s friend.
+And this is how I got to read this privately circulated book Invincible Mind.
 The book is a compilation of thoughts by various thinkers that have impressed the author over the years.
 She has gathered thoughts from thinkers like Vivekanand, practitioners like A P J Abdul Kalam and people in her own world like her mother.

-As someone who has never been able to sit down and write the intended books, I can not undermine the effort put by Arati in compiling the book, but I feel she should have explored lesser thoughts for one volume and should have gone a few levels deeper into what she wants to say.
-She needs to get her messages across to her audience, and also identify and define her audience very clearly.
-The intentions are good, need a bit of more work from author.
+As someone who has never been able to sit down and write the intended books, I can not undermine the effort put by Arati in compiling the book.
+But I feel she should have explored lesser thoughts for one volume.
+And should have gone a few levels deeper into what she wants to say.
+She needs to get her messages across to her audience.
+And also identify and define her audience very clearly.
+The intentions are good, need a bit of more work from the author.